ruby-gnome/ruby-gnome/goffice/README.md

 # Ruby/GOffice

-Ruby/GOffice is a Ruby binding of GOFFICE which is needed by GOffice.
+Ruby/GOffice is a Ruby binding of GOffice.

 ## Requirements